krunch3r76/gc_spyu/README.md

 (myvenv)$ GNPROVIDER=['0x3dd491','0xcef890','etam'] ./spyu
 ```
 # CREDITS
-The topology information is taken by running the latest version of openmpi's hwloc.
-For more information on hwloc, visit: https://www.open-mpi.org/projects/hwloc/.
-As more CPUs etc topologies emerge, the app is able to update to the latest version by rebuilding the gvmi image from the included Dockerfile.
-For more on how to rebuild a Golem image, visit https://www.golem.network

 utils.py from yapapi examples was utilized to start the Golem process and help manage exceptions.
 To see the original code, browse: https://github.com/golemfactory/yapapi/blob/master/examples/utils.py

 ## about topology
 gc_spyu is capable of running a topology inspector (lstopo of the hwloc suite from open-mpi).
 CPU topology is becoming increasingly important in programming to leverage CPUs to maximum efficiency. gc_spyu has this capability in the future where provider runs will occur without any virtualization or with complete pass thru.
 When pass-thru comes to golem, requestors shall be be able to obtain detailed topology information on any node for mGLM (milli); thereby empowering developers to inspect cache sizes on nodes to enable writing low level code that aligns with the fastest accessible memory banks!

+The topology information is gathered by running the latest version of openmpi's hwloc on the provider vm.
+For more information on hwloc, visit: https://www.open-mpi.org/projects/hwloc/.
+As more CPUs etc topologies emerge, the app is able to update to the latest version by rebuilding the gvmi image from the included Dockerfile.
+For more on how to rebuild a Golem image, visit https://www.golem.network

 # MORE
 Stay tuned, more to come including graphical topologies (not ascii), historical lookups, and gc_listoffers interop (some interop already implied by filterms).